sylhare/Type-on-Strap/_contents/Python.md

 [Stackify: 30 Python Tutorials](https://stackify.com/learn-python-tutorials/) - Comprehensive list of Python tutorials, from the beginner to the advanced.

 [Hitchhikers Guide to Python](https://docs.python-guide.org/intro/learning/) - This opinionated guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.
+It also has an exhaustive list of resources for beginners to Python!

 ## Beginner's Guides